TheSongOfEnderion/josee/Chapters/Chapter 10 - The Mayor's Daughter.md

 Everyone in the room stared at the dark shadowy hand.
 Their mouths wide opened at the terrifying entity that appeared.

 "...
 Ah", Josee lightly spoke.
-Even Josee's crimson eyes were widened, unware of what was happening.
+Even Josee's crimson eyes widened, unware of what was happening.

 '...
-You're shitting me', Josee sighed in quiet exasperation, 'What the fuck is that thing?'
+You're shitting me', Josee sighed in a quiet exasperation, 'What the fuck is that thing?'

 The hand moved forward.
 It pointed itself at Josee and at lightning speed grabbed her neck and slammed her to the opposite side of the room ten meters away.